In this article:

 Yield data calibration is another topic you need to consider, we will cover it in a separate blog post.

-The advanced analytics in GeoPard is that you can perform multi-layer analysis by combining multiple layers of data into one map and look for relationships between the data layers.
+The advanced analytics in GeoPard is that you can perform multi-layer analysis by combining multiple layers of data into one map and looking for relationships between the data layers.

 Combined productivity zones can be generated based on vegetation indices from satellite imagery, topography, data from machinery such as yield, electrical conductivity, soil moisture, and others, as well as agrochemical analysis results.

-Visualization of yield files is done automatically after downloading the file, its automatic processing and cleaning.
+Visualization of yield files is done automatically after downloading the file, it’s automatic processing and cleaning.
 Two versions of maps are shown below – the original image with data from the equipment monitor as is, and the GeoPard visualization.
-The raw data has been converted into a gradient continuous surface image, for easier understanding of the the field heterogeneity and creating management zones.
+The raw data has been converted into a gradient continuous surface image, for an easier understanding of the field heterogeneity and for creating management zones.